Vasyl-Zhyliakov/starnavi-test-task/README.md

-# Star Wars Heroes list App
+# Star Wars Heroes List App

 # This project was created with Vite + TypeScript.